 Tackling the Food Waste Challenge: New Toolkit Offers Best Practices for Reducing Food Waste to Landfills

 One of the major challenges in restaurants is food waste.
 A study by BSR indicated that approximately 80 billion pounds of food is discarded in US landfills each year.
 They also estimated that restaurants and institutional facilities accounted for around 48% of that number.
-For restaurant owners, food waste means lost profit.
-Environmentally, wasted food in landfills is hazardous, as that food releases methane gas as it decomposes.
+For restaurant owners, medicine food waste means lost profit.
+Environmentally, cure wasted food in landfills is hazardous, prescription as that food releases methane gas as it decomposes.
 Not to mention, a lot of this wasted food was safe enough that it could have been donated to food pantries to feed those in need.
 This is where the Food Waste Reduction Alliance comes in.

 Food Waste Challenge